-In Pittsburgh for a big game?
+Steelers Nation!
+In Pittsburgh for the big game?
 We've got the scoop on how to enjoy the ultimate sports city!

 Nicknamed the City of Champions, it's no surprise that Pittsburgh is the ultimate football destination.
 Whether you're visiting from out-of-town or you're a local with season tickets, check out our Pittsburgh guide for football fans!

 Need some new Steelers gear?
 Take a trip to Pittsburgh's authentic Strip District neighborhood for any and everything Steelers.
-Yinzers in the Burgh is a notable Pittsburgh sports store, ranging from Steelers onesie tutus to a wall full of different Terrible Towels and everything in between.
-You can also find street vendors that sell various low-cost black and gold themed apparel.
+Yinzers in the Burgh is a notable Pittsburgh sports store, filled with everything from Steelers onesies to a huge variety of Terrible Towels, Steelers hats, cold weather gear, jerseys and so much more.
+You can also find street vendors that sell various low-cost black and gold apparel.

-Experience Steelers football up-close during a Heinz Field Tour.
+Experience Steelers football up-close during an Acrisure Stadium Tour.
 The tours take fans on-field, in the locker rooms, through the Great Hall, including the Hall of Honor, and more.
-Tickets cost only $10, so you won't break the bank with this informative and photo friendly tour!
+Tickets are only $10 per person!